Understand your BMI (Body Mass Index) and Body Fat Percentage to set proper goals and determine what's healthy for you.

 Body Fat Percentage is how much of your body is composed of fat (adipose tissue) and how much of your body is composed of muscle, bone, internal organs, skin, tissue, hair, etc. The dilemma is selecting what type of equipment or test to use to calculate body fat percentage.

-There are various methods such as Bioelectrical Impedance Analysis (BIA), Infrared Analysis on the Bicep, Skin Fold Calipers, and Hydrostatic Weighing.
+There are various methods such as Bioelectrical Impedance Analysis (BIA), Infrared Analysis on the Bicep, Skin Fold Calipers, Hydrostatic Weighing, and our body fat calculator.

 The one variable that you need to take into consideration is that all of these tests have a standard of error.
 To keep that error to a minimum, make sure that all the equipment is correctly calibrated, properly maintained, and that the same individual who does the initial measurement also does the follow-up tests.